FZZT branes and non-singlets of Matrix Quantum Mechanics: Discussion

-This study revealed a preliminary connection between matrix model and Liouville theory/ FZZT brane parameters.
+This study also revealed a preliminary connection between matrix model and Liouville theory/ FZZT brane parameters.
 In a short summary we found that one can define a complex string coupling parameter through the combination $\mu + i k$ that takes into account fluxes sourced by the FZZT branes and that the mass $m$ of the extra fundamental fields are related to the boundary Liouville theory parameter $\sigma$ through $\sigma = 2 m$.
-This relation seems to also pass the test that relates ZZ with FZZT branes for complex integer $\sigma$ (for the (1,1) brane).

 One novelty of our work is that the parameters of the partition function/Toda times seem to correspond to partition functions themselves (of wound strings) when expressed in terms of more microscopic physical quantities of the theory.
 This opens the possibility to understand better the thermodynamical properties of this model in a microscopic fashion and elucidate possible connections with two dimensional black hole physics.
-To achieve this it might be enough to study the dispersionless limit of the difference/differential equations, that is known to reproduce the genus-$0$ contribution to the Free energy. \\ \\ Let us now, present in more detail what future directions one can follow:
+To achieve this it might be enough to study the dispersionless limit of the difference/differential equations, that is known to reproduce the genus-$0$ contribution to the string partition function. \\ \\ Let us now, present in more detail what future directions one can follow:

 \paragraph*{Thermodynamics:} We described an explicit connection between the proposed Matrix Quantum Mechanics description of the two dimensional black hole, our model and of a condensate of FZZT branes.
 As we briefly discussed in the previous sections, there is still some confusion about the thermodynamic interpretation of the matrix model of~\cite{Kazakov:2000pm}.
 The reason is two-fold.
 First in that work, it was not possible to fully solve the Toda equations but only the Toda equations with a single initial condition coming from the unperturbed circle partition function.
 The string equation was solved in the dispersionless limit in~\cite{Kostov:2001wv}, and provided an exact relation for the genus zero part of the free energy.
-Even more important is that the microscopic origin of the Toda time parameter $t$ that controls the strength of the vortex perturbations is obscure and one does not know whether it should be regarded as an independent physical parameter or if it should depend on $\mu,\, R$ or any other parameters when discussing the thermodynamics of the model.
+Even more important is that the microscopic origin of the Toda time parameter $t$ that controls the strength of the vortex perturbations is obscure and one did not know whether it should be regarded as an independent physical parameter or if it should depend on $\mu,\, R$ or any other parameters when discussing the thermodynamics of the model.

 In this work we obtained some understanding on the possible microscopic origin of $t$ (through the presence of $N_f$ FZZT branes/ non-singlet representations of MQM) and elucidated its relation to Liouville theory quantities such as $N_f, \, \mu_B, \, \mu_{KPZ}$.
 We should also mention at this point that the FZZ correspondence in which the model~\cite{Kazakov:2000pm} is based on, is known to hold for the radius $R=3/2$ close to the so called black hole-string correspondence point~\cite{Giveon:2005mi}, which poses some trouble into extrapolating this result to arbitrary radii.
 This is where we think that since our coupling is manifestly dependent on the size $R$ of the compact dimension and the number of flavors $N_f$, the thermodynamics might prove more reasonable to understand and it would be interesting to repeat a thermodynamic analysis and compare with the results of the free-energy computed via semiclassical effective action approaches~\cite{Kazakov:2001pj}.